James Duncan

 South Angus

 Party: Nat.
 Lib. & Con.
-Year of election: 1950 Date of election: 23 February 1950 Nature of election: General election Nature of service: Re-entry Year of exit: 1964 Date of exit: 15 October 1964 Party: Nat.
+Year of election: 1950 Date of election: 23 February 1950 Nature of election: General Election Nature of service: Re-entry Year of exit: 1964 Date of exit: 15 October 1964 Party: Nat.
 Lib. & Con.
-Nature of exit: Retirement Sponsorship: None known Constituency connections: Area Notes: None -
+Nature of exit: Dissolution Sponsorship: None known Constituency connection: Area Notes: None -

 Kensington North

-Party: Conservative Year of election: 1931 Date of election: 27 October 1931 Nature of election: General election Nature of service: First entry Year of exit: 1945 Date of exit: 5 July 1945 Party: Conservative Nature of exit: Electoral defeat Sponsorship: None known Constituency connections: Area Notes: None
+Party: Conservative Year of election: 1931 Date of election: 27 October 1931 Nature of election: General Election Nature of service: First entry Year of exit: 1945 Date of exit: 5 July 1945 Party: Conservative Nature of exit: Dissolution Sponsorship: None known Constituency connection: Area Notes: None

 Unsuccessful candidate in